observablehq/database-proxy/README.md

   $ observable-database-proxy start localssl --sslcert ~/.ssl/localhost.crt --sslkey ~/.ssl/localhost.key
 ```

+## Configuration storage

+All proxy configuration is stored in `~/.observablehq`.
+You can delete the file to remove all of your database proxy configuration at once.

 ## SSL Certificates

 If you’re using Chrome or Edge, and running the database proxy on your local computer (at 127.0.0.1), you can connect to it directly with HTTP — there’s no need to set up a self-signed SSL certificate for the proxy.